hollingsworthd/jBrowserDriver/README.md

 There's no need to install any web browser and this works fine on a server (headless).
 Java 8 (Oracle JDK/JRE or OpenJDK) is required.
 Note to Linux users: JavaFX is needed and it's part of Oracle's standard JRE, but numerous Linux repositories have separated JavaFX in error, so in Ubuntu, add the Utopic repo (`deb http://cz.archive.ubuntu.com/ubuntu utopic main universe`) and run `apt-get install openjdk-8-jdk openjfx`

 #### Usage
-Use this library like any other Selenium WebDriver.
+Use this library like any other Selenium WebDriver or RemoteWebDriver (it implements Selenium's JavascriptExecutor, HasInputDevices, TakesScreenshot, Killable, FindsById, FindsByClassName, FindsByLinkText, FindsByName, FindsByCssSelector, FindsByTagName, and FindsByXPath).
 You can optionally pass a [Settings](https://github.com/MachinePublishers/jBrowserDriver/blob/master/browser/src/com/machinepublishers/jbrowserdriver/Settings.java) object to the constructor to specify a proxy, request headers, time zone, user agent, or navigator details.
 By default, the browser mimics the fingerprint of Tor Browser.
 Also, you can run as many instances of JBrowserDriver as you want (it's thread safe), and the browser sessions will be isolated from each other.

     WebDriver driver = new JBrowserDriver();
-    driver.get("http://example.com"); //The method will block for page load and associated AJAX requests.
+    driver.get("http://example.com"); //This will block for page load and associated AJAX requests.
     System.out.println(((JBrowserDriver)driver).getStatusCode()); //You can get status code unlike other Selenium drivers!
 And it handles AJAX fine too.
     System.out.println(driver.getPageSource());